 Sometimes, it’s better to use a recovery day to totally decompress, and take your mind off the bike.
 Not thinking about training at all is good for the mind, and means you’ll go into the next block of training with renewed enthusiasm and commitment.

 If you’re not riding though, you need to remember it’s a recovery day, so don’t go cross training, doing strenuous DIY, or playing football with the kids!

 The Infrared technology in our fabrics has been proven to boost blood oxygenation and circulation, speeding lactic acid breakdown and increasing the rate of removal of waste products from your muscles.
 This applies not just to lactic acid developed during the current workout, but those prior – so wearing our kit will help flush out those nasties from the hard session you did the day before.

-Our infrared fabrics also increase the rate of cellular repair and replication, and aid the replenishment of muscle glycogen.
-This means that you’ll be refilling the stores of energy in your muscles that your burned through the day before, and you’ll be ready to train hard in your next session.
+Our infrared fabrics also increase the rate of cellular repair and replication, meaning that you’ll be repairing your muscles, ready to train hard in your next session.

 Before you even get on the bike, consider whether you really have the time or motivation.
 If either of those are lacking, sit on the sofa – it can be just as good for you.

 - Ride 30 minutes to a café in zone one with 3 spinups on the way